opendatacube/datacube-core/docs/ops/db_setup.rst

     [datacube]
     db_database: datacube

     # A blank host will use a local socket.
-Specify a hostname to use TCP.
+Specify a hostname (such as localhost) to use TCP.
     db_hostname:

     # Credentials are optional: you might have other Postgres authentication configured.